brinza888/Local-Chat/README.md

 # Local Chat v0.2.1

+**UNSAFETY for production use.
+Since this software using pickle module, it contains huge security troubles (e.g. RCE exploit).**

+About security trouble you can read on [pickle module page](https://docs.python.org/3/library/pickle.html).
+Pay attention on to red warning.

-Working releases you can find in master branch
+Working releases you can find in master branch.

-This software is licensed under the BSD 3-Clause License (see LICENSE file)
+**This software is licensed under the BSD 3-Clause License (see LICENSE file).**

 - ## 1.
 Server
   - Chat's main unit